GIC 'not too perturbed' by recent emerging market rout, sees buying opportunities: CEO

 Without going into specifics, he said there were stocks and bonds where valuations had previously seemed “a bit stretched”.
 The current market rout may have thrown up a “window of opportunity”, he added.

-Concerns over economic crises in emerging markets, including Argentina and Turkey, alongside a surge in the US dollar and trade uncertainties, have fed into a wider retreat among other developing markets, such as Indonesia.
+Concerns over economic crises in some emerging markets, such as Argentina and Turkey, alongside a surge in the US dollar and trade uncertainties, have fed into a wider retreat among other markets.

-This has fuelled concerns that the turbulence could spread to more emerging markets, and even spill over into major economies.
+This has fuelled worries that the turbulence could spread and even spill over into major economies.

 But Mr Lim reckoned that the recent market volatility boils down to “idiosyncratic” factors that stem from individual difficulties faced by these countries, instead of “systemic-level problems”.

-He added that the current flow of international capital out of emerging markets and back to the United States, where the US Federal Reserve remains on the path of hiking interest rates, is not new.
+He added that the current flow of international capital out of emerging markets and back to the United States, where the US Federal Reserve is pushing to steadily increase interest rates, is not new.

 “We’ve seen that movie before,” he said, while referring to the “dry run” of 2013’s taper tantrum.
 Then, emerging markets found themselves hit by a bout of panic selling after Federal Reserve chairman Ben Bernanke hinted at a reduction in stimulus.